santiaghini/seed-counter/README.md

 - `-o, --output`: output directory to store results (required).
 - `-n, --nostore`: flag, if present, does not store the processed images with contours for counting, only the final results in .csv format.
 Default is `False`.
 - `-p, --plot`: flag, if present, plots intermediate steps for each image.
 Default is `False`.
-- `-t, --intensity_thresh`: intensity threshold to capture seeds.
+- `-t, --intensity_thresh`: intensity threshold for calling a pixel as part of a seed.
 Format is <brightfield_thresh>,<fluorescent_thresh>.
-Default is `30,30`.
 Range is from 0 to 255.
+For `fluorescence` mode, `brightfield_thresh` and `fluorescent_thresh` set the thresholds for the brightfield and fluorescence images respectively.
+For `colorimetric` mode, only  `brightfield_thresh` is used.
+If not manually set, the thresholds are automatically calculated from each image using the triangle algorithm.
 - `-r, --radial_thresh`: radial distance threshold for separation of overlapping seeds.
 Usually ranges from `8.0` to `16.0`.
-If not set, this value is computed automatically from the `radial_threshold_ratio` value.
+If not manually set, this value is computed automatically from the `radial_threshold_ratio` value.
 If set, this overrides the `--radial_threshold_ratio` parameter.
 - `--radial_threshold_ratio`: percent of the mean seed radius to use for setting the radial threshold for separation of overlapping seeds.
 Default is `0.4`, which means that the recognized seed areas are reduced by 40% to separate touching seeds.
 Range is `0.0` to `1.0`.
 - `--large_area_factor`: factor to filter out objects larger than this multiple of the median seed area.
 Range is `0` to `100`.
 This is usually unnecessary for clean images.
-- `-s, --img_type_suffix`: suffix for image types in the naming convention.
+- `-s, --img_type_suffix`: suffix for image types in the naming convention, used for `fluorescence` mode.
 Default is `FL` for fluorescent and `BF` for brightfield images.
 - `--mode`: either `fluorescence` (default) or `colorimetric`.

 You can get details of all arguments by running: